faradayio/numbers/_posts/2010-07-28-bundler-to-the-max.md

 I now have a well-oiled gem development machine!

 Overall, after a few frustrations with bundler, I'm now quite happy with it, especially the power and convenience it gives me in developing gems.

+I'm really interested to hear any of your thoughts on this.
+Drop me a line at [@dkastner](http://twitter.com/dkastner).